All articles are freely available and immediately accessible online upon publication.

 Authors who wish to make a complaint should refer them to the Editor-in-Chief of the journal concerned.
 Complaints to the Publisher may be emailed to firstname.lastname@example.org

 It is important to mention that the text taken from different sources with an overall low similarity percentage will be considered as a plagiarized content if the majority of the article is a combination of copied material.
 High Text Similarity: There may be some manuscripts with an overall low similarity percentage, but a higher percentage from a single source.
-A manuscript may have less than 20% overall similarity but there may be 15 % similar text taken from a single article.
-The similarity index in such cases is higher than the approved limit for a single source.
+For instance, a manuscript may have less than 20% overall similarity but there may be 15 % similar text taken from a single article; the similarity index in such cases is higher than the approved limit for a single source.
 Authors are advised to thoroughly rephrase the similar text and properly cite the original source to avoid plagiarism and copyright violation.
 Types of Plagiarism:

 Reproduction of others words, sentences, ideas or findings as one’s own without proper acknowledgement.